DavidCEllis/SplitGuides/readme.md

 SplitNotes2 is an application for displaying speedrun notes in sync with livesplit.
 Requires *livesplit server* to be running.

+There is now a server version included to allow reading from a browser on another device.

 ## Install/Setup ##

 1. Under the Livesplit layout editor add 'LiveSplit Server' (listed under 'control')